Text Formatting in the Angular Rich Text Editor

 To fully justify your text, place the cursor in the desired paragraph or select any text within it, then click the Align Justify icon in the toolbar.
 This will distribute the entire paragraph evenly across the line, aligning it with both the left and right margins.

-Please refer to the sample and code snippets below to add these alignment options in the Rich Text Editor.
+Refer to the sample and code snippets below to configure these alignment options in the Rich Text Editor.

 import { Component } from '@angular/core';